 The Grallagh Harrier hounds that I follow in County Galway, Ireland had more than enough sport last season, but for us riders, hunting was hampered with the deluge of rain that fell from the heavens.
 No God would send such volumes of rain on any huntsman; there must be other forces at work here.

 Because of the rain, I was able to hunt on open ground only three times.
 The rest of the hunting was done in forestry, where the hounds could have plenty of sport.
 To say I was frustrated is an understatement, but to be fair you could not expect to enter a farmer's land when it was under all that water.

 Regardless, I have a lot to be joyous about.
 My hunt nominated me for being the best subscriber, having brought many newcomers to the sport from the U.S. and other parts.
-And, with all the water in the ground, I learned that the drag hunt has advantages to offer!To read more, a subscription is needed: Click here to subscribe
+And, with all the water in the ground, I learned that the drag hunt has advantages to offer!To read more, a subscription is required.
+Log in or click here to subscribe.